Asheq/vim-config/notes-todo.md

 Improve general experience
 ================================================
-	- After a vimgrep search, do not move to jump to first match automatically
+	- Read "Modern Vim"
+	- Read up on
+		- Where is ignorecase and smartcase used?
+		- Understand discrepencies for windows/buffers/type for help/quickfix/preview
 	- Think about dealing with lists or choices:
 		- fzf
 		- dirvish-like
 		- commandline
 		- confirm()
 		- other?
-	- Change slashes in file paths to a more distinguishable character or color
-	- Make videos comparing vim and emacs terminal
-	- Respond to "How I Learned..."
-		Why?
-			- Evil
-			- Org mode
-			- Large codebases (asynchronous)
-			- Neovim
-		Emacs over vim that do not apply anymore
-			- asynchronous processing
-			- terminal emulation
-			- decoubled server and client
-			- "better" software package
-	- Read "Modern Vim"
 	- Improve dirvish
 		- Use for most recently-used files
 		- Create a ranger-like view
 		- Sometimes the cursor floats on the right
+		- Make opening entries in dirvish and quickfix consistent
 	- Improve fzf
 		- Optimize :Files and :History for file-paths like nixprime/cpsm.
 Compare with Sublime and Webstorm
 		- Report bug: sometimes text is scrolled out of view (https://github.com/junegunn/fzf.vim/issues/385)
-	- Apply "recognize over recall" principle everywhere
-		- Learn to use fzf with custom lists
+		- Learn to use fzf with custom lists for everything
-	- tpope/vim-projectionist
-	- tpope/vim-capslock
+	- Improve folding
-	- Where is ignorecase and smartcase used?
-	- Understand discrepencies for windows/buffers/type for help/quickfix/preview
-	- Customize existing plugins
-	- Follow up on lion.vim smap issue
-	- LineNr and CursorLineNr should not be overridden by Folded in colorscheme
-	- Make opening entries in dirvish and quickfix consistent
 		- Add pseewald/vim-anyfold
+	- Better %
 		- Add andymass/vim-matchup
+	- Project management
 		- Add ability to easily do a project-wide search, followed by a project-wide replace
-	- Create mapping "sub-modes"
+		- tpope/vim-projectionist
+	- Customize existing plugins
 	- Show search index (google/vim-searchindex)
-	- Add issues to (n)vim repo to see if things that plugins do can be added to vim core
 	- Open issues:
+		- vim/nvim
 			- When foldenable is off, foldcolumn should not show up
 			- When statusline overflows, it should use extends/precedes characters instead of < and >
+			- Things that plugins do but should be a part of vim core
+		- lion.vim
+			- Follow up smap issue

 Improve IDE experience
 ================================================